 Research and innovation in cybersecurity in the power industry operations and technologies sector has declined in the last year.

-Figures for patent grants related to followed a similar pattern to filings – shrinking from 106 in the three months ending July 2021 to 82 in the same period in 2022.
+Figures for patent grants related to followed a different pattern to filings – growing from 73 in the three months ending April 2021 to 88 in the same period in 2022.

-Siemens AG was the top innovator in the power industry operations and technologies sector in the latest quarter.
-The company, which has its headquarters in Germany, filed 72 related patents in the three months ending July.
-That was down from 102 over the same period in 2021.
+Siemens was the top innovator in the power industry operations and technologies sector in the latest quarter.
+The company, which has its headquarters in Germany, filed 109 related patents in the three months ending April.
+That was down from 137 over the same period in 2021.

-It was followed by the United States based Honeywell International Inc with 20 patent applications, South Korea based Korea Electric Power Corp (14 applications), and the United States based Itron Inc (13 applications).
+It was followed by the US-based Honeywell International with 25 patent applications, South Korea-based Korea Electric Power (7 applications), and Switzerland-based ABB (6 applications).